NATIONAL FEDERATION OF CHURCH MUSICIANS

 The hood, which is currently being redesigned by Ede and Ravenscroft, will be in a full shape similar to the FNCM but lined with gold throughout and fully edged with fur.
 Like the NCM gowns, there is also the opportunity for members to purchase a black gown which will have gold facings at the front, although it is recognised that most would be wearing the hood over cassock and surplice.
 The 2020 price of an FNCM hood is £95 and it is expected that the cost of an FNFCM hood will be similar.
 A letter of authority for purchase will be supplied by the college.

-Application may be made to the college Principal, Dr Michael Walsh, via firstname.lastname@example.org for consideration of this award.
+Applications for consideration of this award should be sent to firstname.lastname@example.org.
 Although there is no reason why candidates should not self-nominate, there may well be occasions when an award might be sought at the instigation of others.
 Such an approach would be welcomed and discretion assured.